Lowering Your Electric Bill: Part 4 of 5

 - Easy Ways to Make Your Air Conditioner More Efficient

 Natural light and a view outside - what’s not to like?
 However, windows are the single biggest way for air to escape your house and outside air to come in.
 In addition, sunlight shining into your home is a big contributor of heat.
 In the summer, this means that minding your windows can be one of the most energy-saving - and money-saving - things you can do.
 Here are some tips on how some easy work on your windows can help you keep cool and save big on summer utility bills.

 1. Close Your Curtains

 A simple way to reduce the heat coming in to your home without having to do any sort of DIY work is to close your curtains.
 Sunlight directly warms everything in your house, and in addition having curtains closed creates a further barrier between the rest of your home and the outside.
 It won’t plug air leaks, but it will slow down how fast cool air leaks out of your home.

 2. Seal Your Windows

 In a previous post we recommended that you regularly open your windows at night and close them during the day to take advantage of lower air temperatures at night.
-However, in some of the most heavily populated parts of Texas this hardly helps - residents of Houston and Dallas will well remember nights where it’s 80% humidity and 75 degrees outside.
+However, in some of the most heavily populated parts of the country, this hardly helps - residents of Houston, Dallas and St.Louis will well remember nights where it’s 80% humidity and 75 degrees outside.
 It’s no wonder that so many people run their air conditioners at night.

 If you run your air conditioner at night, or even if you don’t want to open your windows on a regular basis, there is another solution.
 At most hardware stores, you can buy kits or materials to seal your windows.
 As we mentioned earlier in the post, air exchange is a major way in which cold air from inside your house can get out, and how hot air can get in.
 It turns out that with a little bit of DIY work and double-sided tape, you can stick a sheet of clear vinyl on the inside of your window frame to seal it against air exchange.